For any products purchased through the links on this site we may earn a small commission

 Another company that embraces a direct to consumer model, Artknit only works with manufacturers in Italy to reduce their carbon footprint.

-The design of products shouldn’t be restricted by focusing on sustainability.
+The brand believes the design of products shouldn’t be restricted by focusing on sustainability.
 By removing seasonality, locally sourcing materials and being committed to zero waste, they produce a seasonless collection of elevated pieces.

 Artknit is uncompromising when it comes to the quality of their products.
 They have removed middlemen and multi-brand stores to reinvest potential cost-savings into using better materials and manufacturers.
 With their expert craftsmanship tasked with only using natural fibres, these are products that will not let you down, year after year.

-Nudie Jeans is built on an idea composed of several concepts, beliefs, and a good portion of old fashioned fighting spirit.
+Several concepts, beliefs, and a good portion of old fashioned fighting spirit drive Nudie Jeans forward.
 They want their 100% organic denim in its raw state to become like a well-worn skin whoever owns them.

 93.8% of all the fibres used in their garments are cotton and they only work with organic, fairtrade or recycled cotton.
 Also, by not treating their denim, they are removing the use of harmful chemicals during the manufacturing process.